-Is web accessibility your number one priority in 2020?
+5 reasons why web accessibility should be your priority in 2020

 One of the fastest-growing issues in the legal and tech fields over the past three years has been website accessibility for the impaired.
 For anyone observing trends in digital technology, this should come as no surprise.